 Cataracts produce a clouding of the eye's lens that can cause blurry vision or glares from lights.
 Cataract surgery involves the removal of the natural eye lens and the subsequent replacement of it with an artificial one.
 The surgery is not serious and ophthalmologists usually perform it on an out-patient basis.

 The positive effects of cataract surgery include improved vision.
 Eye-swelling, stinging, burning and retinal detachment are possible challenging side effects of the surgery.
 Lifting heavy objects or exercising may increase eye swelling.
-Vision may be slightly impaired immediately following the surgery, so general movement without assistance may be hazardous.
+Vision may be slightly impaired immediately following the surgery, so general movement without assistance — including exercise after cataract surgery — may be hazardous.